OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:43

-Jesus answered him, “Truly I tell you, today you will be with me in paradise.”
+Jesus replied to him, “Truly I tell you, today you will be with me in paradise.”

 ---